abbec/deferred/Doc/Report/report.md

 rendering.
 Also, it is hard to predict what future graphics hardware will bring in form of shader branching capabilities which could make the situation better.

+Another fairly big disadvantage of the algorithm is that it does not support hardware antialiasing.
+Antialiasing has to be done with methods as MSAA which can be very slow.

 # References